nuviojs/nuviojs-template-1/CONTRIBUTION.md

 ## Local Setup

-- Use pnpm for package management
+- Use npm for package management
 - Prisma is used for DB migrations and seeding
 - Tailwind and shadcn/ui are used for styling
 - Linting is configured with eslint and prettier

 ## Install dependencies
-pnpm install
+npm install
 ## Run the development server
-pnpm dev
+npm run dev